Corns and Calluses: Causes, Symptoms, and Home Treatments

-What are the risk factors for corns and calluses?
+Medical risk factors for corns and calluses

-- Bone spurs
+- bone spurs

-- Wearing properly fitting socks with your shoes
+- wearing properly fitting socks with your shoes

 If you are prone to corns and calluses, talk with your doctor about strategies to avoid developing them.

-- Apply moisturizer or lotion to the area after using a pumice or file.
+- Apply moisturizer or lotion to the area after using a pumice stone or file.
 Repeat the moisturizer daily.

 - Wear shoes and socks that fit properly.